shraddha-tv/laravel-coding-test/README.md

-# Project: Poya Day Dhamma Sermon Booking Web Application
+# Coding Test: Poya Day Dhamma Sermon Booking Web Application

 ### Requirements
 - Should be used Laravel and Vue3